Hansi: 13th-15th century: Sultanate period

-In 1192, after the defeat of Prithvi Raj Chauhan by Mohammed Gauri, Hindu rule ended in Hansi.
 This was the time when non-Muslims were not permitted to settle here.
 Slowly, Hansi lost its importance and was remembered only as a fort.
 Delhi started becoming the center of attention.

+16th century onwards: Modern period

+16th-17th century: Mughal period

 Hansi is listed in the Ain-i-Akbari as a pargana under Hisar sarkar, producing a revenue of 5,434,438 dams for the imperial treasury and supplying a force of 7000 infantry and 500 cavalry.
 It had a brick fort at the time.

 Shahjahan came to Hansi, met the famous Hindu saint Jagannath Puri Samadha Hansi and after his approval Hindus were allowed to settle in Hansi.
 In addition to the Hindus, Hansi had Muslims and a few Jains that inhabited Hansi during this Mughal rule.

 Jagannath Puri Samadha has also many devotees because of their belief that Jagannath Puri was not a common human being but a supreme being.
 There are many famous stories of Jagannath Puri like a walkable wall, sweat lotus, and so on.

-Sikh and Maratha rule
+18th century: Sikh and Maratha rule

-The Marathas captured Hansi area in 1778, who tried to establish a state for some time in this Area until Hansi fell to the Sikh Empire, and established a Sikh Empire rule under Jind State.
+The Marathas captured Hansi area in 1778.
+They tried to establish a state for some time in this area until Hansi fell to the Sikh Empire and got absorbed into Jind State.